 Stage 3

-Stage 3 cancers have reached the outside of the bladder (T3) and might have grown into nearby tissues or organs (T4) or the lymph nodes of the body but have not spread to the distant parts of the body.
-TURBT is again the first line of treatment and again is conducted to ascertain how far the cancer has spread into the body.
+Stage 3 cancers have reached the outside of the bladder (T3) and might have grown into nearby tissues or organs (T4) or the lymph nodes of the body, but have not spread to the distant parts of the body.
+TURBT is again the first line of treatment and is again conducted to ascertain how far the cancer has spread into the body.
 Chemotherapy followed by radical cystectomy is then the standard line of treatment.
 Partial cystectomy is rarely used as an option in these types of cancers.
-Chemotherapy (before surgery) with or without radiation is also often administered to shrink the size of the tumor which may make the process of surgery easier.
+Chemotherapy (before surgery) with or without radiation is also often administered to shrink the size of the tumor, which may make the process of surgery easier.
 Chemotherapy can prolong life by eliminating cancer cells that may have already spread to other parts of the body.
 For T4 tumors, which have migrated outside the bladder, it can be extremely helpful.
 Surgery to remove the bladder is postponed when chemotherapy is administered beforehand.
 If the cancer is reduced by chemotherapy, the wait won’t be an issue, but if it keeps growing while receiving treatment, it may become dangerous.
 On occasion, the chemotherapy decreases the tumor to the point that radiation therapy or intravesical therapy can be used in place of surgery.

 After surgery, some patients receive chemotherapy to eradicate any cancer cells that may have remained but were too small to view.
 It’s unclear if chemotherapy following a cystectomy prolongs a patient’s life, although it may help them remain cancer-free for longer.
 After surgery, radiation therapy can be required if cancer is discovered in adjacent lymph nodes.
-Chemotherapy is another possibility, but only if it wasn’t administered prior to surgery.
+Chemotherapy is another possibility, but only if it wasn’t administered before surgery.

 Some patients with solitary, tiny tumors (some T3) may benefit from treatment with a combination of chemotherapy and radiation after a second, more thorough transurethral resection (TURBT).
 Repeating a cystoscopy may be necessary if malignancy is still discovered.